phonologus/QED/README.md

   editing.
 It is very impressive with single-width, left-to-right, text.
 Any other text is likely to have very unpredictable, terminal-dependent, and unintended results.

-## Differences from the manpage in the original sources

-+ When reading in files given on the commandline, this `qed` reports the buffer name, `$` (_i.e._ line count), and filename of each.
-The QED in the original tutorial and manpage simply reports a character count in this case.